Livio Maitan

 Livio Maitan (April 1, 1923 – September 16, 2004) was an Italian Trotskyist, a leader of Associazione Bandiera Rossa and of the Fourth International.
-He was born in Venice.
+He was born in Venice and died in Rome.

 Life and career

 He graduated in Classics (lettere classiche) from the University of Padua, and became politically active during the years of the Nazi occupation of Italy, and was subsequently a leading member of the Italian Socialist Youth.
-In 1947 he joined the Fourth International, of which he was a leading member from 1951 throughout his life.
-In 1948 he was a member of the leadership of the Fronte Democrazia Popolare.
+In 1947, he joined the Fourth International, of which he was a leading member from 1951 throughout his life.
+In 1948, he was a member of the leadership of the Fronte Democrazia Popolare.

 Maitan was one of a small group of colleagues who led the Fourth International during the difficult years of the 1950s and early 1960s.
 First elected in 1951, he remained a member of the International leadership, reelected at each congress, until his death.
 Critics of the Fourth International talked about the “Mandel-Frank-Maitan” leadership of the FI, following the departure of Michel Pablo.

-His generation were the cadres who continued as revolutionary Marxists through the post-World War II years, and who were gradually able to connect their vision with the young activists in the mid- and late 1960s.
+His generation was the cadres who continued as revolutionary Marxists through the post-World War II years, and who were gradually able to connect their vision with the young activists in the mid- and late 1960s.
 Maitan was actively involved in the large-scale student movement in Italy between 1969 and 1976, and widely seen as the main inspiration for leaders of the Italian revolutionary left, whether inside the Fourth International or outside.

 In the 1970s, he also lectured on the economy of underdevelopment in the School of Sociology at the University of Rome.
 He translated and introduced almost all the Italian editions of Leon Trotsky’s writings.

 In 1989, the Italian Fourth Internationalists organised around Lega Comunista Rivoluzionaria, which joined Democrazia Proletaria, and with DP participated in 1991 in the foundation of the Communist Refoundation Party, PRC.
 He was elected to the leadership of the PRC at each successive Congress from 1991 until 2002.

 Until just before his death, he maintained his participation in all the leadership bodies of the FI.
-A football fanatic, he played weekly until into his seventies.
+A football fanatic, he continued to play weekly into his seventies.